deanhu0822/Caid/README.md

 - **User-Friendly Interface**: We believe in making complex technology accessible.
 Caid’s interface is designed to be intuitive, eliminating the need for specialized knowledge in CAD software.

-- **Exportable Models**: Once you complete each design, you can easily export your CAD models in various formats compatible with your preferred manufacturing tools (STL,
+- **Exportable Models**: Once you complete each design, you can easily export your CAD models in various formats compatible with your preferred manufacturing tools (STL,OBJ).

 ### Getting Started